spire-resilient-systems/compound_threat_analyzer/README.md

 ./data_compiler_superhurricane.py
 ```

-3. Next, change directory to `../../experiments` and run the script "SERDP-experiments.py" i.e. do:
+3. Next, change directory to `../../experiments` and run the script "SRDS-experiments.py" i.e. do:

 ```
-cd ../../experiments; ./SERDP-experiments.py
+cd ../../experiments; ./SRDS-experiments.py
 ```

-4. Following this, run all the cells in the ```SERDP-graphs.ipynb``` notebook to generate the graphs.
+4. Following this, run all the cells in the ```SRDS-graphs.ipynb``` notebook to generate the graphs.

 Note: Experiments using the uniformly random cyberattack model (`method=2`)
 take a long time to run.
 To run only a subset of the experiments that excludes
 those using the uniformly random cyberattack model (and should finish quickly),
-you can use `SERDP-experiments-subset.py` and `SERDP-graphs-subset.ipynb`
+you can use `SRDS-experiments-subset.py` and `SRDS-graphs-subset.ipynb`
 instead.

 ## Data files: